corrievincent/BIOL-3295/Labs/Lab 7/Lab 7 Instructions.md

 1. Open the file `Local_SI.nlogo` in the `NetLogo` program.
 2. Click the purple `setup` box.
 This will initialize the simulation with the parameter values as given in the green boxes.
-3. Click the purple `go` button: the simulation will begin; click `go` and the simulation will pause; to reset press `setup`.
+3. Click the purple `go` button: the simulation will begin; click `go` again, and the simulation will pause; to reset press `setup`.
+If you do not pause the simulation it will run until time is 20.
 4. Along the top grey bar notice that you have a slider bar that affects the speed of the vizualization.
 You also have the option to check or uncheck `view updates`: unchecking `view updates` will allow the simulation complete more quickly.
-5. You can change the parameters values by typing new numbers into the green boxes and clicking `setup` and `go` (note that you should stop the simulation before you change the parameter values).
+5. You can change the parameter values by typing new numbers into the green boxes and clicking `setup` and `go` (note that you should pause or the simulation should be stopped before you change the parameter values).
 The meanings of the parameter values are:
   - `r` the reproductive rate,
   - `d` the natural mortality rate,
   - `beta` the transmission rate,